 Midrange Hunter Deck Guide & Gameplay Strategy

 The gameplay strategy of Midrange Hunter largely depends on what kind of deck you are playing against.
 The very definition of a midrange deck is that you control aggro and beat up control.
 This is very important when it comes to best piloting this list.
 The other very important factor to understand in Midrange Hunter is when to flip the switch.
 There will generally come a point in many matches that you need to start being super aggressive.
-This is particularly important if you aren't running Deathstalker Rexxar because you lack late game tools to keep going.
 Flipping the switch means you are going straight to the face and looking to burn out your opponent.
 Hero Power becomes a mandatory thing every turn.
 This phase of play usually comes right around when you play Savannah Highmane.
 You don't want to trade with this, you want to force your opponent to deal with it so you can use the Hyenas on your turn.

 Against Aggressive Decks

 This is your weaker matchup, and you will need to play control in the early game to establish a board.
 Take the easy trades and useto manage the board as much as possible.
 Your damage spells like will need to be used to remove minions.
-This is great for taking down who you will see in aggressive decks at times.
-Keep your minions as much as possible and make value trades as much as possible.
+Keep your minions as much as possible and make value trades when you can.
 Aggro decks generally don't run AOE or have the ability to clear a wide board.
-Dire Mole is one of the most important pieces of the early game due to the high health and ability to make trades while surviving.
-You are hoping to land Crackling Razormaw on curve which can help it survive for multiple turns.

 If you fall behind (this is likely), you do have some options that can help you wrestle control back.can be a potent board clear in the mid-game against a soft board.
 You can also combine this with and take down larger minions.
 If you are really lucky, you'll be able to combine this with and end up with a clear board and a large minion.